-Prolactin, somatostatin, melatonin, oxytocin, growth hormone, lutenizing releasing hormone, thyroid stimulating hormone, estrogens, progesterone, insulin, corticosteroids and many more.
-Do you think an excess consumption of all these hormones could disrupt your own hormonal balance?
-You bet!
+Prolactin, somatostatin, melatonin, oxytocin, growth hormone, luteinizing releasing hormone, thyroid stimulating hormone, estrogens, progesterone, insulin, corticosteroids and many more.
+Excess consumption of all these hormones could disrupt your own hormonal balance.

-Most of these hormones are found in the animal, but many are also given to the cows by the farmers to make them grow big and fat, so that they get more money when they sell the meat.
-Charming!
+Most of these hormones are found in the animal, but many are also given to the cows by the farmers to make them grow big and fat so that they get more money when they sell the meat.

 Foods that increase progesterone naturally